[Those who maintain their faith]

 “And without faith it is impossible to please God, because anyone who comes to Him must believe that He exists and that He rewards those who earnestly seek him.” –Hebrews 11:6

 We seem to forget that God blesses obedience, but He does.
 When we’re willing to obey Him, we will move when we should move, stay when we should stay, and as Andrew did, pray when we should pray.
-Will we honor God with everything, and trust Him even in the fire?
+Will we honor the Lord with everything, and trust Him even in the fire?

 It’s takes faith to move the obstacles that stand in our way, and even those things coming at us full speed ahead with no intention of stopping.
 Why? because it takes believing that God is able, and it takes trusting Him, to listen and obey.
 (Proverbs 16:20)